xiandew/xiandew.github.io/_posts/2021-05-24-Incorporate-Three.js-and-Phaser3-on-WeChat-Minigame-Platform.md

 Please refer to [ Run Phaser3 on WeChat Minigame Platform ](/game dev/2021/01/04/Run-Phaser3-on-WeChat-Minigame-Platform.html).

+*Note： It is important to set the `type` in the game config to `Phaser.WEBGL` since we can only draw Three.js onto Phaser when they're on the same context*

 # **2. Add Three.js Scene within Phaser Scene**

 For example,